 At JewishCare we understand that people live in all sorts of situations and that families come in all shapes and forms at different stages of our lives.

-The current global climate has exacerbated everyday stresses in our homes and has led many families to experience an emotional and/or financial breakdown.
+The current global climate and the impact of the pandemic has exacerbated everyday stresses in our homes and has led many families to experience an emotional and/or financial breakdown.

-Even if you have never sought assistance of any kind before, the JewishCare Individual and Family Support Program is designed to assist people who are in vulnerable situations, with a professional, non-judgmental and client-centred approach.
+Even if you have never sought assistance of any kind before, the JewishCare Individual and Family Support Program can assist people who are in vulnerable situations, with a professional, non-judgmental and client-centered approach.

 This could involve issues such as:

 - Social isolation

 - Financial crisis and job loss

 - Substance abuse and other addictions (gambling, gaming, hoarding).